uptownkat/Maggie-Portfolio/Python/Google.md

 ### Google Trends Analysis: Generative AI Interest by Country

-In this exercise, I analyzed the interest of the topic "Generative AI" worldwide amongst the top 10 countries where the topic was most popular over the past 5 year time frame.
+In this exercise, I analyzed the interest of the topic "Generative AI" worldwide amongst the top 10 countries where it was widely searched on google over the past 5 year time frame.
 The necessary libraries used to pull and plot the data included Google Trends API (Pytrends), pandas, matplotlib, seaborn.
 Search volume were defined with ranges from 0 to 100, where 100 represents the peak interest for the terms.
 4 different visuals built to showcase these rankings and trends over time.